 Marywood University's Physician Assistant Program received a $704,000 grant from Health Resources and Services Administration (HRSA) that will be used toward scholarships for students who commit to practicing in primary care within the community for at least two years upon graduation.
 The students began their classes during Summer I 2011 and will receive funding over the next four years.
 The Physician Assistant Program began in 2000, currently has over 200 alumni, and was one of only 40 PA Programs granted nationwide.

 The William G. McGowan Charitable Fund has awarded $320,869 to Marywood University's Student Academic Success and Inspiring Excellence (SASIE) program for year two of a three-year program designed to provide opportunities for selected groups of high school students to enhance their success at the secondary school level and to increase their awareness and academic readiness to pursue higher education as an academic goal.
-The grant was used in part to create a new Learning Instructional Lab that includes a climate controlled environment housing 24 new computers learning stations, instructional station, projection screen and speakers.
+The grant was used in part to create a new Learning Instructional Lab that includes a climate controlled environment, housing for 24 new computer learning stations, instructional station, projection screen, and speakers.

 SOAR (Students On-Campus Achieving Results) Founded by Marywood University and the Northeastern Educational Intermediate Unit (NEIU) in 2008, SOAR is the first program of its kind that provides an age-appropriate environment in which high-school age students with Autism Spectrum Disorder can prepare for competitive employment and learn to live independently.
 Commencement Ceremonies for 2013 SOAR Graduates were held on June 5th.